 • And it makes it much less likely that you will get a flat.

-Checking for proper air pressure in your tires before every ride is quick and easy to do.
+And, checking for proper air pressure in your tires before every ride is quick and easy to do.

 Also, take a quick moment to check your tires for proper inflation before each ride and add more air if needed.
 It is not uncommon for tires to gradually lose air over several days, even without having a flat that needs to be replaced.
 Taking just this simple and easy step will prove to be a valuable one to you in the long run.

-If you are still having problems, need to adjust the derailleurs or get some new tires if the ones on your bike are several years old, visit your local bike shop, they will fix you up and share some more easy maintenance tips.
+If you are still having problems, need to adjust the derailleurs, or get some new tires if the ones on your bike are several years old, visit your local bike shop, they will fix you up and share some more easy maintenance tips.